MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/FAQ-consolidate-multiple-yammer-networks.md

 **Q: What happens if a new Yammer network is added after the due date?**

-A: After October 16 2018, Yammer networks will be automatically consolidated every two weeks.
+A: After October 16 2018, we will identify and consolidate new multiple Yammer networks weekly.
+We will choose the network with the most monthly usage as the primary network.

 ## See also